 When appropriate, I support clients in learning how to contain themselves and use a healthy working boundary so they can begin to understand the impact they have on others.
 My focus on family of origin work is in intended to help you understand why you may behave the way you do and begin to bridge the child within and move into your life as a full-grown adult.
 Over and over again I witness clients begin to move in the world from a more creative, authentic, fluid place rather than a rigid, fixed perspective seeing mainly in black and white.
 When this shift begins to occur we have the ability to be in relationship with the world from a place of choice and possibility.

 In working with clients who have experienced trauma in their childhood, I have found Pia Mellody’s therapeutic model essential in supporting clients as they move from a place of survival to creativity.
 This work involves learning and embodying self-esteem, healthy boundaries, one’s own voice, moderation, and self-care.
 Over the last two decades, I have trained in multiple therapeutic and healing modalities that have influenced who I am as a therapist and healer.
-For more information on my practice, please look at my “What I offer” tab.
+For more information on my practice, please look at my Modalities page.

 The truth is that many of us grew up in households in which we were not taught how to be healthy in relationships.
 What we observed, how we were parented, and what was present or absent in our upbringing can impact us deeply.
-But we do not have to be destined to follow in the footsteps of our parents or endlessly create unhappy, unfulfilling marriages.
+But we do not have to be destined to follow in the footsteps of our parents or endlessly create unhappy, unfulfilling relationships..
 As a therapist, I have witnessed couples work through deep wounds and challenges to create real change in their lives.
 You too have this potential.
-If the desire and willingness to work deeply on your relationship is present, you too can create something new.
+If the desire and willingness to work deeply on your relationship is present, you too have the capacity to create something new.

-In couples’ work with me, you can expect that I will begin by attuning deeply to what your needs really are.
-In session, I will support you in establishing healthy patterns, developing practical skills, and exploring limiting belief systems that have been affecting your relationship.
+In couples work I will support you in establishing healthy patterns, developing practical skills, and exploring the belief systems that affect your relationship.
 I will also focus on issues or trauma related to your family of origin that may unconsciously influence your interactions.
 A primary purpose of couples’ therapy is to learn more about yourself, your partner, and the patterns that keep you locked in unhealthy cycles.
-Many people come to therapy believing that their partner needs to change, and often this is true.
-But as your therapist, I will focus on both you and your partner.
-This perspective is important if we are to be full relational human beings capable of seeing ourselves clearly as well as our partner.
 As your therapist, you can expect from me truthful and compassionate challenging to deepen self-reflection and accountability for personal growth and change.

 "Andrea is an educator and healer.
 She helped me understand how I learned my family, who they came from, and how to create my own, therefore growing up and living my own autonomous life.
 I see the world differently now.
 Andrea helped me create my own voice and hear it for myself.
 She is gentle yet strong, and always routing for you to be your best self."